SIBO and Low FODMAP: What You Need to Know from a Nutrition Expert

 The SIBO-FODMAP Connection: A Controversial Approach

 When diagnosed with SIBO, many patients turn to the internet and quickly discover recommendations for a “SIBO diet,” which is essentially a low FODMAP diet.
 The reasoning behind this is that FODMAP foods are thought to feed the overgrown bacteria in SIBO.
+This diet alone cannot eliminate SIBO.

 1. Lack of dietary diversity can lead to changes in the gut microbiome, potentially allowing pathogenic or opportunistic bacteria to thrive.